 Joel Pritchard and Bill Bell are no longer with us but the USAPA was honored to have Barney attend the National V tournament in November, 2013 where he was court side for a number of matches and was the special guest speaker at the ambassador’s dinner.
 We were grateful to Barney for taking the time to attend and provide us not only with the history, but the reasoning behind many basic rules of the game.
 Unfortunately Barney McCallum passed away in November of 2019 and here is a great article on his life and his contributions to our sport…….

 Pickleball …the fun game with the funny name!
-How the sport got its name is a question that almost always comes up when people are first being introduced to the sport and you’ll discover that there are different opinions on where the name originated.
+So where did Pickleball get it’s name?
+Well that is a question that almost always comes up when people are first being introduced to the sport and you’ll eventually discover that there are different opinions on where the name originated.
 But one thing is certain – it has nothing to do with pickles!

 One common story suggests that the sport was simply named after the Pritchard’s family dog called “Pickles” who used to chase after the “ball” as they were playing …thus “Pickle’s ball” or “Pickleball”.

 However, the other story in circulation is far more believable – especially since the families acknowledge that Pickles the dog only entered the picture about two years after they started playing this new game.
 This other story suggests that the name actually came from a slang term that was common in competitive rowing – or “Crew” as it was known in the US colleges.
-Joan Pritchard (Joel Pritchard’s wife) was a competitive rower and she recalls that each boat in college rowing teams were created from the best oarsmen available.
+Joan Pritchard (Joel Pritchard’s wife), was a competitive rower and she recalls that each boat in college rowing teams were created from the best oarsmen available.
 But the oarsmen that didn’t get selected for one of the more competitive boats were often considered the leftovers….the bottom of the barrel of misfits if you will….and their boat was referred to as the “pickleboat”.